Excerpt from “Surviving In-Spite of Oneself”

 Getting the Job

-Some background: I’ve conducted or as a member of group participated in over three hundred interviews and performed an equal amount of paper screening.
+Some background: I’ve conducted, or as a member of a group, participated in over three hundred interviews and performed an equal amount of paper screening.
 On the receiving side, I have been interviewed more than fifty times.
-In addition I've worked with friends, co-workers, and family to prepare them the job they were seeking.
-I reviewed their applications, resumes and assisted them in answering questions.
+In addition, I've worked with friends, co-workers, and family to prepare them for the job they were seeking.
+I reviewed their applications, résumé, and assisted them in answering questions.

 I was speaking with someone very close to me, that had applied for a position.
-He told me the position went to an individual least likely to be promoted.
-It appeared that two excellent candidates were not chosen because the supervisor making the decision would have to hire a replacement for the excellent employee and then train them.
+He told me the position went to an individual that was least likely to be promoted.
+It appeared to him, that two excellent candidates were not chosen because the supervisor making the decision would have to hire a replacement for the excellent employee and then train them, which he didn't want to do.
 Sometimes there is very little you can do to obtain the position you want.
 Things I found that you cannot overcome are bias, ignorance, and incompetence.
-Frequently the wrong criteria is used in selection an applicant.
-The most prevalent is selecting an individual for a management/administrative position based on technically ability instead of relevant managerial/administrative background.
-My experience has been that, for the most part, good technician do not usually make good managers.
-Although the effort you put forth in the aforementioned situations may seem like a waste, In any case the effort and time spent, will in the long run prove worthwhile.
+Frequently the wrong criteria are used in selection of applicants.
+The most prevalent is selecting an individual for a management/administrative position based on technical ability instead of relevant managerial/administrative background.
+My experience has been that, for the most part, a good technician does not usually make a good manager; supervision/management require a different set of skills.
+Although the effort you put forth in the aforementioned situations may seem like a waste, in any case the effort and time spent, will in the long run prove worthwhile.
 You get practice, keep your materials up-to-date, send the message that you want to advance, and most important: You never know what's going to happen.

 Note: I can write extensively about poor management/supervision, and I do in the book under the section on management/supervision.
 Suffice it to say that the only thing you control is yourself, therefore you must maintain a positive attitude and approach.
 I cannot over emphasize the importance of a "POSITIVE ATTITUDE."
 Do your best.

 Although the questions (appendix x) and tips that follow are primary jobs related, the basic premise of answering interview questions is applicable to all interviews.
 While there are no answers that will work for all interviews, there certainly are answers that will mean sudden death.
-I asked an applicant want he dislike on the job.
+I asked an applicant what he dislike on the job.
 His reply, “Blacks.”
-Needless to say he did not get the job.
+Needless to say, he didn't get the job.

 Before you even start looking, you should figure out what you want to do.
 Then determine what you will need, and how to get it.
 Develop a strategy – with step-by-step goals.